 When sampling in proximity to the bottom of a water body, surface water samples must be collected in a manner that avoids resuspending sediments into the sample being collected or samples that will be collected at other downstream or downcurrent stations.
 Therefore, if it is necessary to enter the water to sample (i.e., wade), care must be taken to avoid resuspending sediment into the water column.
 To avoid resuspended sediment interference in the sample being collected, stations should always be approached from downstream.
-Avoid sampling near eddies that may circulate water from the sampling location to upstream of the samples should be collected beginning with the most downstream station and continuing in an upstream direction.
+Avoid sampling near eddies that may circulate water from the sampling location to upstream of the sampling location.
+To avoid interference from resuspended sediment at other stations, samples should be collected beginning with the most downstream station and continuing in an upstream direction.